hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Step 4: Switch to a new branch from `main`.

-Note: It is important to not work directly in the `main` branch.
-The `main` branch should remain stable and free of errors.
+Note: It is important that developers do not work directly in the `main` branch.
+The `main` branch should remain stable.

 ```bash
   # Replace <branch_name> with the name of your new branch.